 TG 4n Call for Proposals

 The IEEE 802.15 Task Group 4n is issuing a Call for Proposals for development of the Chinese MBAN amendment to IEEE 802.15.4.
 The proposals are solicited from members of the Task Group 4n, 802.15 Working Group.
+This should include a channel plan for the Chinese MBAN bands.

-The scope of these proposals is strictly limited to those described in the Project Authorization Request (PAR), which was approved by the IEEE-SA in November of 2011.
+The scope of these proposals is strictly limited to those described in the Project Authorization Request (PAR), doc: 15-12-0005-04-004n-chinese-mban-frequency-bands-study-group-par, which was approved by the IEEE-SA.

 CALL FOR PROPOSALS